UBC-MDS/seating_pref/proposal.md

 - [ ] Back of the class
 - [ ] Prefer not to respond

+The survey will measure _self-reported competitiveness_ with the following three questions:

+Do you enjoy competing against others?
+Do you like situations in which you compete with others?
+Do you prefer competing with others when pursuing a goal over pursuing the goal alone?

+Participants will answer these questions Using a 5-point Likert scale, with 1 being "very much not so", and 5 being "very much so".

 ### Potential confounds

+What gender do you identify with?

+- [ ] Male
+- [ ] Female
+- [ ] Other
+- [ ] Prefer not to respond

 What gender do you identify with?